How to lead a sales team without micromanaging everyone

 Once you have determined what you want your team to accomplish, you want to begin communicating that to your sales team.

-You want to have a conversation about the tasks that you care about (i.e., the work that will need your approval and advice on) so your team can avoid giving you any stress or anxiety.
+You want to have a conversation about the tasks that you care about (i.e., the work that will need your approval and advice on) so your team can avoid giving you any stress or anxiety, and you want to communicate the overall strategy effectively.

 Having excellent communication in the workplace is key to a leadership position.
 Good communication is what separates a weak leader from a great one.
 And strong communication skills are crucial to being a good leader.